IryVk/Chat-App/README.md

 + Server can authenticate users by comparing provided RSA-encrypted credentials with stored hashed credentials.
 + Server makes a private chatroom for every 2 Clients.
 + Clients can encrypt messages using AES.
-+ Clients negotiate shared secret using Deffie Hellman.
++ Clients negotiate shared secret using Diffie Hellman.
 + Client has a shell like interface built using ncurses.
 + Users can execute commands in the Client's terminal like !exit and !disconnect.
-+ Server notifies Client when other Client disconnects, allowing for seemless transistion between chats.
++ Server notifies Client when other Client disconnects, allowing for seamless transition between chats.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>